haskell/happy/doc/using.rst

 Note that ``parseError`` must be polymorphic in its return type ``a``, which usually means it must be a call to ``error``.
-We'll see in `Monadic Parsers <#sec-monads>`__ how to wrap the parser in a monad so that we can do something more sensible with errors.
+We'll see in :ref:`Monadic Parsers <sec-monads>` how to wrap the parser in a monad so that we can do something more sensible with errors.
-It's also possible to keep track of line numbers in the parser for use in error messages, this is described in `Line Numbers <#sec-line-numbers>`__.
+It's also possible to keep track of line numbers in the parser for use in error messages, this is described in :ref:`Line Numbers <sec-line-numbers>`.

 Next we can declare the data type that represents the parsed expression: